-Elastic-search takes all our data, cleans it (stemming, HTML stripping, etc), then puts into an inverted index where content is separated and organized.
+Elastic-search takes all our data, cleans it (stemming, HTML stripping, etc), then puts it into an inverted index where content is separated and organized.

-Search uses 3 fields:
+The search uses 3 fields:

 - The _all field is essentially a very large string made out of an item’s inverted index (non-module widget content, documents, module items, etc.).

 - You "hit" on this data based on occurrence and relevancy metrics.

 - It also searches titles and tags, and if those "hit," it carries more weight (see Boosts) than hitting on the ALL string.